What is Apatheia?

 Where the doctrine surfaces in the index

-The corpus does not carry Evagrius's own works in translation, but the desert curriculum the term anchors is well-represented through its long downstream.
-Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* are the twentieth-century Trappist register of precisely the desert apatheia trajectory — the analysis of the false self the second book organises is, in operational terms, the logismoi–nepsis–apatheia arc rewritten in mid-century English, with the false self named as the cumulative residue of the assents to the eight logismoi that apatheia is the dissolution of.
-Thomas Keating's *Open Mind, Open Heart* and the structured *Centering Prayer Course* build the centering-prayer method on the Evagrian doctrine of pure prayer — prayer is the laying aside of thoughts — that apatheia is the operational ground for.
-Keating's contemporary redaction treats the consenting return from the logismoi to the sacred word as the practical method by which the desert nepsis is cultivated, and the cumulative unloading of the unconscious the curriculum describes is the contemporary Trappist account of the apatheia that the cumulative work produces.
-Richard Rohr's *The Naked Now* carries the Christian contemplative inheritance into a comparative-religion register and reads apatheia alongside the Advaita neti neti and the Buddhist *upekkhā* — the parallel is recognisable, the equivalence is incomplete, and Rohr's reading is careful about both.
-Jonathan Pageau carries the Eastern Orthodox inheritance of the same patristic tradition into the contemporary iconographic register; the Philokalia compilations the Greek and Russian Orthodox monasticism transmitted preserve the desert apatheia doctrine in its source vocabulary, and Pageau's commentary operates inside the categories the tradition kept in continuous use rather than the Latin redaction that displaced them in the West.
+The corpus does not carry Evagrius's own works in translation, but the desert curriculum the term anchors is well represented through its long downstream.
+Thomas Merton's *New Seeds of Contemplation* and *Thoughts in Solitude* carry the twentieth-century Trappist register of the desert apatheia trajectory.
+Merton's analysis of the false self is, in operational terms, the logismoi-nepsis-apatheia arc rewritten in mid-century English: the false self is the cumulative residue of assents to the eight logismoi, and apatheia is its dissolution.
+Thomas Keating's *Open Mind, Open Heart* and the Centering Prayer Course build the centering-prayer method on Evagrius's doctrine of pure prayer: prayer is the laying aside of thoughts.
+Keating's method of returning from the logismoi to the sacred word is the practical form of desert nepsis, and the unloading of the unconscious the curriculum describes is his account of the apatheia the cumulative work produces.
+Richard Rohr's *The Naked Now* reads apatheia alongside the Advaita neti neti and the Buddhist *upekkhā*.
+The parallel is real; the equivalence is not complete; Rohr's treatment is careful about both.
+Jonathan Pageau carries the Eastern Orthodox inheritance of the same patristic tradition into the contemporary iconographic register.
+The Philokalia compilations transmitted by Greek and Russian Orthodox monasticism preserve the desert apatheia doctrine in its source vocabulary, and Pageau's commentary operates inside those categories rather than the Latin redaction that displaced them in the West.

 What it isn't